Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, now Pelosi and the Democrats are all of a sudden talking about free riders.

-Their whole party is devoted to creating free loaders and free riders, and now they're out there ripping into them over this.
+Their whole party is devoted to creating free loaders and free riders.

 I have to take a break.

-I'm gonna regain my composure.
+I'm going to regain my composure.

 Rush Limbaugh on Independence Day week.